apache/pdfbox-docs/content/1.8/cookbook/documentcreation.md

          under the License.

 layout:  default
-title:   Cookbook - Document Creation
+title:   Document Creation
 ---

 # Document Creation

-## Create a Blank PDF
+## Create a Blank PDF XX

 This small sample shows how to create a new PDF document using PDFBox.